-From Israel to Ireland, longtime opponents have formed odd coalitions to seize power
+From Germany to Israel, longtime opponents have formed odd coalitions to seize power

+Olaf Scholz, the Social Democrats’ chancellor candidate, has indicated he prefers the so-called traffic light coalition, which would bring together the Social Democrats (red), the liberal Free Democrats (yellow) and the Greens.
+But both the center-left Social Democrats and the Greens have significant ideological differences with the laissez-faire positions of the Free Democrats.

-Although there are already questions about how such a diverse group of party leaders with such wildly different priorities will govern, Israel isn’t the only country where odd alliances have formed in recent years.
-In many parts of the world, “marriages of convenience” are a standard feature of electoral politics.
-As political parties cast aside old rivalries to seize power, numerous “odd couple” pairings have formed, some more successfully than others.
+Germany isn’t the only country where marriages of convenience are a standard feature of electoral politics.
+As political parties cast aside old rivalries to seize power, numerous odd-couple pairings have formed, some more successfully than others.

 Ireland